Miloš Ninković: 2018–20: Hyundai A-League

-On 26 October 2019, Ninković started in the first Sydney Derby match of the season in front of 28,519 people, losing 1–0 to Western Sydney Wanderers at Western Sydney Stadium.
+On 26 October 2019, Ninković started in the first Sydney Derby match of the season in front of 28,519 people in a 1–0 away loss against Western Sydney Wanderers at Western Sydney Stadium.
 The match would be a shock to many including Ninković as Wanderers broke a 980 days winless drought against the Sky Blues.
-Despite the loss, Ninković was award the Under Armour Man of the Match, creating 3 key passes and having a pass completion of 87.9% out of the 58 passes played during the game.
+Despite the loss, Ninković was award the Under Armour Man of the Match, creating three key passes and having a pass completion of 87.9% out of the 58 passes played during the game.
 On 17 December, he extended his contract for two years, rejecting a multi-deal offer from expansion side Macarthur FC.
 During an interview, Ninković opened up about the Macarthur transfer saying he was nearly close to signing.
 The offer was said to be a three-year deal with an opportunity for a coaching role at the end of his career.
 Further reports say that he was offered a $500,000 salary by Sydney FC before Macarthur offered a two-year deal with an option for a third, earning $750,000 per year.
 The transfer brought much dislike between the clubs, and in response, Sydney FC would raise the minimum ticket price to $50 for the away section in their first match against the Bulls in January 2021.

 On 31 January 2020, Ninković was left out of the squad's 2020 AFC Champions League campaign due to the foreign limit for non-Asian players.
-By April, Ninković scored 5 goals and assisted 3 (out of 31 key passes) from the 21 games he has played.
+By April, Ninković scored five goals with three assists, out of 31 key passes, from the 21 games he has played.
 Following a poor run of form, Ninković would claim his Premiers medal after a 2–1 loss against Western United in August.
-On 26 August, he scored in the semi final against Perth Glory, to open the scoring of the match.
-The final score was 2–0 at Western Sydney Stadium.
+On 26 August, he scored in the semifinal against Perth Glory, to open the scoring of the match.
+The final score was against 2–0 victory at Western Sydney Stadium.
 The win was their first in 40 days with Ninković applauding his teammates for their efforts.
-He started in the Grand Final against Melbourne City, playing the full 120 minutes of the match when his side won 1–0 in extra time and claiming their fifth Grand Final win.
+He started in the Grand Final against Melbourne City, playing the full 120 minutes of the match when his club won 1–0 in extra time and claiming their fifth Grand Final victory.
 Ninković was voted second in the Johnny Warren Medal with 28 points, falling short to Western United player Alessandro Diamanti (34 points).